databendlabs/databend/website/datafuse/docs/overview/architecture.md

 ## Storage Layer

-Datafuse stores data in an efficient, columnar format as Parquet files.
+Databend stores data in an efficient, columnar format as Parquet files.
 Each Parquet file is sorted by the primary key before being written to the underlying shared storage.
-For efficient pruning, Datafuse also creates indexes for each Parquet file:
+For efficient pruning, Databend also creates indexes for each Parquet file:

 * `min_max.idx` The index file stores the *minimum* and *maximum* value of this Parquet file.
 * `sparse.idx` The index file store the <key, parquet-page> mapping for every [N] records granularity.